reactjs/react.dev/content/docs/optimizing-performance.md

 You can learn more about this in [webpack documentation](https://webpack.js.org/guides/production/).

 Remember that you only need to do this for production builds.
-You shouldn't apply `TerserPlugin` in development because they will hide useful React warnings, and make the builds much slower.
+You shouldn't apply `TerserPlugin` in development because it will hide useful React warnings, and make the builds much slower.

 ## Profiling Components with the Chrome Performance Tab {#profiling-components-with-the-chrome-performance-tab}